-As this was a multi-year project, it is helpful to know the historical participation of the 53 eighth graders who participated in this third year of the project (CHAAOS n = 36; BAU n =17).
-Of our 36 CHAAOS students, 8 began CHAAOS intervention in sixth grade, 20 started intervention in seventh grade, and 8 began intervention in eighth grade.
+Students.
+As this was a multiyear project, it is helpful to know the historical participation of the 53 eighth graders who participated in this third year of the project (CHAAOS, n = 36; BAU, n = 17).
+Of our 36 CHAAOS students, eight began CHAAOS intervention in sixth grade, 20 started intervention in seventh grade, and eight began intervention in eighth grade.
 Of the 17 BAU students in Year 3, 12 were in the BAU class in sixth grade, one joined the BAU in seventh grade, and four joined the BAU in eighth grade.

-Due to attrition and new students enrolling in the study, we focus on the 8th grade cohort rather than cumulative effects of intervention.
+Due to attrition and new students enrolling in the study, we focus on the eighth-grade cohort rather than cumulative effects of intervention.

 All students received special education services and were eligible based on the following designations: Specific Learning Disability (76%), Other Health Impairment (9%), Autism Spectrum Disorder (8%), Speech/Language Impairment (4%), and Emotional Disturbance (2%).
-Most students were EL (72%) with the primary language indicated as Spanish in school records.
+Most students were EL (72%), with the primary language indicated as Spanish in school records.
+Demographic data are shown in Table 1.